PRINCIE-KIDKAY/docker-db-stack/README.md

 - Password: `123456`
 - Database: `mydb`
 - Exposed on `localhost:3306`

+# mssql
+- Username: `sa` # default user
+- Password: `YourStrong!Passw0rd`
+- Database: `master` # master is a default system database or simply connect to your db
+- Server: `mssql-db` # container name or database-ip or database url
+- Exposed on `localhost:1433`

 # Access the services
 - Adminer UI: Open your browser and go to `http://localhost:8080`